milestorme/mod-bounty-hunter/README.md

 3. Execute sql files on world and character databases using db_assembler or manually.
 4. Launch worldserver, Ready to play.

+## Edit module configuration (optional)

+If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is) copy the file bountyhunter.conf.dist to bountyhunter.conf and edit it (keep both files).

 ## Credits
 * [PrivateDonut: Original Script from here:](http://www.ac-web.org/forums/showthread.php?173109-Bounty-Hunter-Updated)
 * [Micrah: Updated / Modulised](https://github.com/milestorme)